ceeoreo/ceoras-memes/README.md

 - Create search functionality that displays memes based on key word search
 - Instead of search, possibly categorize memes
 - Display image on upload
+- Add alt text descriptor field for images that are uploaded

 ## Resources